icgc-dcc/dcc-docs/docs/pcawg/data.md

 ### Data Repositories

-Data produced by the PCAWG study has been deposited in multiple long-term storage systems.
+Data produced by the PCAWG study has been deposited into multiple long-term storage systems.
 This table gives you an overview where data for different types can be downloaded.

 | Repository | Storage type | Data types | Projects |